cosmos/cosmos-sdk/examples/README.md

   Address   []byte           `json:"address"`   // Hash of the PubKey Coins     Coins            `json:"coins"`     //
-  Sequence  int              `json:"sequence"`  // Must be 1 greater than the last committed TxInput Signature crypto.Signature `json:"signature"` // Depends on the PubKey type and the whole Tx PubKey    crypto.PubKey    `json:"pub_key"`   // Is present iff Sequence == 0
+  Sequence  int              `json:"sequence"`  // Must be 1 greater than the last committed TxInput Signature []byte           `json:"signature"` // Depends on the PubKey type and the whole Tx PubKey    crypto.PubKey    `json:"pub_key"`   // Is present iff Sequence == 0 }
-}